esulu/esulu.github.io/README.md

 ### don't forget
 npm run sass
 add the logo
-scalability for different screen sizes
+scalability for different screen sizes make the logo go back up to the main page light/dark theme actually implement the fonts
 make the website look not like trash

 ### optional